You're Beautiful (TV series): Cultural impact

 During its run, several car companies offered to have their cars be used in the drama for promotional purposes.
 The latest car from the German automaker Audi introduced their Audi S4 on the miniseries, with Jang Keun-suk driving it.

 Although the drama achieved mediocre ratings for broadcast, it managed to gain a cult following, with many fans watching the drama online.

 Due to the popularity of the show, the soundtrack album of the miniseries sold 20,000 copies within its first seven days of release.
 The album became a top seller on various music sites, such as MelOn, Dosirak, and Mnet.
 At the end of 2011, the album amassed a total of 57,000 copies in South Korea.
 The album was written and produced by Han Sung-ho, who also worked on the dramas Lovers, On Air, and Brilliant Legacy.

 Because the drama features a concert footage of A.N.JELL in it, the cast members actually performed a mini-concert, where it was reported that as many 25,000 fans showed up.
 The group performed the songs "Promise" and "Still".
 Jang Keun-suk also sang "Good Bye" and "What Should I Do", the latter is the track Tae-kyung remakes for his mother in the drama.
 Park Shin-hye sang her character's theme song, "Lovely Day".

 The series was also broadcast throughout Asia.
-It aired on channels such as Fuji TV in Japan, CCTV in China, BBTV in Thailand, 8TV in Malaysia on 2010, Channel U in Singapore, Indosiar in Indonesia, Mbc4 in UAE and ABS-CBN in Philippines When the series was broadcast in Japan on Fuji TV, it scored very high ratings beating out all of its competitors in its timeslot.
+It aired on channels such as Fuji TV in Japan, CCTV in China, BBTV in Thailand, 8TV in Malaysia on 2010, Channel U in Singapore, Indosiar in Indonesia, MBC 4 in UAE and ABS-CBN in Philippines When the series was broadcast in Japan on Fuji TV, it scored very high ratings beating out all of its competitors in its timeslot.
 The series became so popular in Japan that it is believed to have overtaken the popularity of Winter Sonata, another popular Korean drama in Japan.